Postgraduate Masters Loans

 Telephone the National Careers Service on 0800 100 900 to find out which banks offer the loan and order the application pack.

 Scholarships & Bursaries (UWTSD)

 The University of Wales Trinity Saint David offers a range of bursaries and scholarships which provide extra financial support for students.

 These awards include postgraduate scholarships for UK/EU students and for international students, along with specific bursaries for those in special circumstances.
 All bursaries and scholarships are awarded subject to making a successful application through the relevant office.

-Please visit our bursaries section for full details of bursaries and scholarships for which you may be able to apply.
+Please visit our bursaries and scholarships pages for full details of the funding for which you may be able to apply.